Coho Salmon and Steelhead Trout

 Juvenile coho

-Monitoring Coho Salmon and Steelhead Trout in the San Francisco Bay Area
+Monitoring Coho Salmon and Steelhead Trout

 Coho salmon (Oncorhynchus kisutch) and Steelhead trout (Oncorhynchus Mykiss), both members of the Salmonidae family, are U.S. federally endangered species native to the Pacific West.
 Some factors contributing to overall population decline include commercial fishing, habitat loss and changing climate conditions.
 This decline has led to the implementation of salmon monitoring techniques used to understand population trends and provide data across multiple life-stages.
 The National Park Service (NPS) monitors several watersheds in Marin County, California including Olema Creek, Pine Gulch Creek, and Redwood Creek.
 Institute for Wildlife Studies is working with NPS to evaluate the effectiveness of the San Francisco Bay Area Network (SFAN) salmon monitoring techniques.